EverestAU/EverestAU.github.io/README.md

 # Journal Publications
-1. R. Bhandari, A. A. Mishra, and I. Chakraborty, “Optimization of lift-plus-cruise vertical take-off and landing aircraft with electrified propulsion,” Journal of Aircraft, pp. 1–23, 2024.
+1. Bhandari, R., Mishra, A. A., and Chakraborty, I., “Optimization of Lift-Plus-Cruise Vertical Takeoff and Landing Aircraft with Electrified Propulsion,” Journal of Aircraft, 2024, pp. 1–23.
 [DOI](https://doi.org/10.2514/1.C037343).

 2. Chakraborty, I., and Mishra, A. A., “Sizing of Tilt-Wing Aircraft with All-Electric and Hybrid- Electric Propulsion,” Journal of Aircraft, Vol. 60, No. 1, 2023, pp. 245–264.
 [DOI](https://doi.org/10.2514/1.C036813).